ikeman09/bedrock-appsync-frontend/README.md

 # Overview

-This is a boilerplate on how to display a streamed response from an AWS Lambda Function URL.
+This is a boilerplate on how to display a streamed response using AWS AppSync Subscriptions.
 This project acts as a frontend for
 [this repository.](https://github.com/ikeman09/bedrock-appsync)

 # Steps